waikato-llm/llm-dataset-converter/plugins/from-csv-pretrain.md

   -c COL, --col_content COL
-                        The name (or 1-based index if no header row) of the column with the text content (default: None) -n, --no_header       For files with no header row (default: False)
+                        The name (or 1-based index if no header row) of the column with the text content (default: None) --col_id COL          The name (or 1-based index if no header row) of the column with the row IDs (gets stored under 'id' in meta-data) (default: None)
+  -n, --no_header       For files with no header row (default: False)
 ```